aiven/devportal/docs/products/flink/concepts.rst

 Guides for Flink
 ================

-In this section you can find guides for working with Flink.
+In this section you can find guides for working with Aiven for Apache Flink.

 .. tableofcontents::